-The proposal is regionally significant development pursuant to Section 2.19(1) as it satisfies the criteria in Clause 5 of Schedule 6 of the Planning Systems SEPP as the proposal is development for a Group Home of which exceeds \$5 million estimated development cost.
-Accordingly, the Hunter Central Coast Regional Planning Panel is the consent authority for the application.
+The proposal is regionally significant development pursuant to Section 2.19(1) as it satisfies the criteria in Clause 5 of Schedule 6 of the Planning Systems SEPP, being a Group Home of which exceeds \$5 million estimated development cost.
+Accordingly, the HCCRPP is the consent authority for the application.
 The proposal is consistent with this Policy.